Blood Flow Restriction

 Is Education required prior to using BFR in a clinic setting?

-There are no strict requirements around education prior to using BFR in a clinical setting.
+There are no strict requirements around education prior to prescribing BFR in a clinical setting.
 Since BFR fits within the scope of practice of PTs and ATs, it's up to the clinician to decide whether they're competent in implementing BFR.
 The additional guidance from APTA is that "each PT should consider his or her personal scope of practice before engaging in BFRT."

 If you’d like to attend a course to enhance your understanding of BFR and how to apply it, you can find a list of our available Personalized BFR courses on the course page.